Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Sir Anthony Peter McCoy OBE was born on 4th May 1974.

-In the horse racing world, he is known as AP McCoy or Tony McCoy and rode a record 4,358 winners.
+In the horse racing world, he is known as AP McCoy (Tony McCoy) and has ridden a record 4,358 winners.
 AP McCoy was Champion Jockey a record 20 consecutive times, every year that he was a professional.

-Since the change, Tony has become a house hold name when mentioned jump jockeys and has led thousands of horses to first place, making himself a favourite among pundits.
+Since the change, Tony has become a household name when mentioned, jumping jockeys and has led thousands of horses to first place, making himself a favourite among pundits.

 Brian Gleeson

-Brian has become a cult-classic broadcaster due to his distinctive presenting and his great analysis of races.
+Brian has become a cult-classic broadcaster due to his distinctive presenting and excellent race analysis.

-Brain Gleeson is also a race horse owner, with his horses Hi Stranger and A Dream To Share becoming winners at multiple different races.
-The most famous victory being A Dream To Share at the Cheltenham festival, ridden by his son John Gleeson.
+Brian Gleeson is also a racehorse owner, with his horses Hi Stranger and A Dream To Share becoming winners at multiple races.
+The most famous victory was A Dream To Share at the Cheltenham festival, ridden by his son John Gleeson.

 Rishi Persad

 Rishi began his racing broadcasting career in 2002 when At The Races was first launched.
 Only 8 months later, he would make his debut on Channel 4 Racing.
-Shortly after that, he would find his home at BBC where he would become a staple mark presenter.
+Shortly after that, he would find his home at the BBC, where he would become a staple mark presenter.

-Due to his incredible knowledge of sports, BBC even had him appear on different shows to cover other sports, where fans became to know him as the go-to presenter for sports.
+Because of his extensive sports knowledge, the BBC even had him appear on other shows to cover other sports, where fans came to know him as the go-to presenter.

-In 2012, Rishi was given an opportunity of a lifetime to interview AP McCoy on behalf of Channel 4 Racing.
+In 2012, Rishi was given a lifetime opportunity to interview AP McCoy on behalf of Channel 4 Racing.
 This interview was where AP McCoy announced his retirement.

 John McCririck

-John started his career of journalism for The Sporting Life, where he won the British Press Awards twice whilst writing for them.
-He then moved to the Daily Star, which he later sued for misleading allegations about being in debt.
+John began his career in journalism at The Sporting Life, where he won the British Press Awards twice while writing for the publication.
+He then moved to the Daily Star, which he later sued for publishing misleading allegations about his debt.

-1988 was the year which John McCririck became the UK’s go-to horse racing expert, with his appearance on the Channel 4 show “After Dark” where he spoke about horse racing and how it’s the sport of kings.
+1988 was the year when John McCririck became the UK’s go-to horse racing expert, with his appearance on the Channel 4 show “After Dark”, where he spoke about horse racing and how it’s the sport of kings.

-He worked for Channel 4 for a long time and later was let-go.
-He then moved to The Racing paper in 2018.
+He worked for Channel 4 for a long time and was later let go.
+He then moved to The Racing Post in 2018.

-Sadly John is no longer with us after passing away in 2019.
+Sadly, John is no longer with us, having passed away in 2019.
 John McCririck was the most recognisable character on Channel 4 Racing for decades.
-Many fans remember his iconic gags and sayings and he will be missed by all fans.
+Many fans remember his iconic gags and sayings, and he will be deeply missed by all.

 Fran Berry